SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 - Select the **Identity Authentication** tab

 - Click the checkbox to confirm that the identity provider trust configuration has been established.
-This was done automaticaly for you, so you can check this checkbox.
+This was done automatically for you, so you can check this checkbox.

 - Click Enable.